-By the time of the Great War centuries later it was expanding and the River Ayr which had once marked the northern boundary of the place was now flowing through its centre; a new town to the north (Newton-on-Ayr), its population fastincreasing, perhaps encouraged by the coming of the railway, was soon to be housing the majority of the personnel of the Newfoundland Regimental Depot.
+By the time of the Great War centuries later it was expanding and the River Ayr which had once marked the northern boundary of the place was now flowing through its centre; a new town to the north (Newton-on-Ayr), its population fast-increasing, perhaps encouraged by the coming of the railway, was soon to be housing the majority of the personnel of the Newfoundland Regimental Depot.

-increasing, perhaps encouraged by the coming of the railway, was soon to be housing the majority of the personnel of the Newfoundland Regimental Depot.
-(Right above: The High Street in Ayr as shown on a postcard of the time, the imposing

-Wallace Tower - it stands to this day (2017) - dominating the scene - by courtesy of Reverend Wilson Tibbo and Mrs Lillian Tibbo.
+(Right above: The High Street in Ayr as shown on a postcard of the time, the imposing Wallace Tower - it stands to this day (2017) - dominating the scene - by courtesy of Reverend Wilson Tibbo and Mrs Lillian Tibbo.